C-Mierez/pulse-ai/README.md

 - [ ] Add more data to mobile nav menu, like a footer
 - [ ] Fill the Features page with something
 - [x] Add Lenis scroll ♥
+- [ ] Add a Back to Top prompt at the bottom of the page
+- [x] Add socials to CMS and place them on footer

 ### TODO Animations
 - [ ] Website loader